Target Exam

 An aromatic compound (A) on treatment with aqueous ammonia and heating forms compound (B) which on heating with Br2 and KOH forms a compound (C) of molecular formula C7H7NO.

-Identify the reaction taking place while converting compound B to compound C.
+Identify the reaction taking place while converting compound B to compound C in the following reaction sequence:

 Options: